 Why do you live in Chiang Mai, Thailand?
 Once a while backpackers, digital nomads, expats and travel bloggers have to answer this question.
 Not easy to explain, feels like there is something magnetic in that city, something that every day attracts a new traveller or entrepreneur.
 Many reasons made us fell in love with Chiang Mai, in northern Thailand, and many more make us want to return there!

 Is incredible how such a small place can connect so many people and attract different kind of travellers.
-Live in Chiang Mai is a type of experience almost every backpacker or digital nomad must have in their resume, because to live in Chiang Mai is totally different from being a tourist in the city.
+Live in Chiang Mai is a type of experience almost every backpacker or digital nomad must have in their resume, because to live in Chiang Mai is totally different from being a tourist in the city, you have a different mindset, your packing list is different, your targets are different..
 So to solve this nomadic mystery we talked with some expats, digital nomads and entrepreneurs to try to figure out why this city is so special and why they choose to live in Chiang Mai.

 We asked a simple question to them: Why do you live in Chiang Mai?